hardikvasa/google-images-download/README.rst

 If you would want to download more than 100 images per keyword, then you will need to install 'selenium' along with geckodriver.

 If you have pip installed the library or run the setup.py file, Selenium would have automatically installed on your machine.
+You will also need Firefox browser on your machine.
 For geckidriver:

 `Download the correct geckodriver <https://github.com/mozilla/geckodriver/releases>`__ based on your operating system.
 Below example shows how to install it for Linux operating system.